Works of Aristotle

 The end of Sophistical Refutations and beginning of Physics on page 184 of Bekker's 1831 edition.

-The works of Aristotle, sometimes referred to by modern scholars with the Latin phrase Corpus Aristotelicum, is the collection of Aristotle's works that have survived from antiquity.
+The Corpus Aristotelicum is the collection of Aristotle's works that have survived from antiquity through medieval manuscript transmission.

 According to a distinction that originates with Aristotle himself, his writings are divisible into two groups: the "exoteric" and the "esoteric".
 Most scholars have understood this as a distinction between works Aristotle intended for the public (exoteric), and the more technical works intended for use within the Lyceum (esoteric).
 Modern scholars commonly assume these latter to be Aristotle's own (unpolished) lecture notes (or in some cases possible notes by his students).
 However, one classic scholar offers an alternative interpretation.
 The 5th century neoplatonist Ammonius Hermiae writes that Aristotle's writing style is deliberately obscurantist so that "good people may for that reason stretch their mind even more, whereas empty minds that are lost through carelessness will be put to flight by the obscurity when they encounter sentences like these".

 Not all of these works are considered genuine, but differ with respect to their connection to Aristotle, his associates and his views.
 Some are regarded by most scholars as products of Aristotle's "school" and compiled under his direction or supervision.
 Other works, such as On Colors, may have been products of Aristotle's successors at the Lyceum, e.g., Theophrastus and Strato of Lampsacus.
 Still others acquired Aristotle's name through similarities in doctrine or content, such as De Plantis, possibly by Nicolaus of Damascus.
 A final category, omitted here, includes medieval palmistries, astrological and magical texts whose connection to Aristotle is purely fanciful and self-promotional.

 In several of the treatises, there are references to other works in the corpus.
 Based on such references, some scholars have suggested a possible chronological order for a number of Aristotle's writings.
 W. D. Ross, for instance, suggested the following broad chronology (which of course leaves out much): Categories, Topics, Sophistici Elenchi, Analytics, Metaphysics Δ, the physical works, the Ethics, and the rest of the Metaphysics.
 Many modern scholars, however, based simply on lack of evidence, are skeptical of such attempts to determine the chronological order of Aristotle's writings.